Digital Transformation: Adapt Your Business Environment

 For instance, supporting documentation could be first collated through an automated sorting process that organized invoices by a vendor to accommodate GL entries that do not have corresponding purchase order numbers.
 The actual verification step itself could make use of RPA that selects a general ledger entry, extracts the data, and then submits it to a document verification process.
 This process would first use the available invoice # or purchase order # to locate the correct supporting documentation.
 Next, rather than simply locating and extracting invoice or PO data from the located documents, the next stage would take the data from the GL entry and verify presence.
 If the exact data is not present, best-matches would be found to record the difference in the quantity of items or the total amount.
 Verification would culminate in an exception report that could be reviewed by the auditor.

 In this redesigned process, there is no simple automation of an existing process.
 Rather the process is redesigned so that the auditor only needs to review the report and reconcile erroneous entries rather than performing the arduous process of verification itself.
 And traditional document capture technology is “loosely coupled” through integration with an RPA application.
 The result is an ability to adapt to the GL entry selection process, the availability of supporting documentation, or the required data to do the verification.
 The same underlying capability can be applied to any other auditing need using any other system of record.

 Down the Road: Adaptation.
 Adaptation.
 Adaptation.

-About the Authors: Greg Council is the VP of Marketing and Product Management at Parascript who specializes in bringing products to market in the document capture, enterprise content management and business process management markets.
-Rebecca Rowe is the Senior Marketing Manager at Parascript and an author with a focus in artificial intelligence software.
+Greg Council is the VP of Marketing and Product Management at Parascript, who specializes in bringing products to market in the document capture, enterprise content management, and business process management markets.
+Rebecca Rowe is the Senior Marketing Manager at Parascript and an author with a focus on artificial intelligence software.